 - Garnish with chopped cilantro, crushed tortilla chips and a dollop of sour cream.

-Chicken and Cheese Soup with Poblano Peppers…It’s What’s for Dinner.
+Cheddar Cheese Soup …It’s What’s for Dinner.